isi-usc-edu/AI-and-data-ethics/schedule.md

 ---

 The sessions will be virtual, and will be recorded.
-All times below are in PST (Los Angeles time).
 Links to attend the sessions will be emailed privately after [registration](https://isi-usc-edu.github.io/AI-and-data-ethics/register).

-## Tuesday January 11 2022 at 4-6pm PST
+## Tuesday January 11 2022 at 4-6pm PST ##

-###Session I: Data Ethics and Privacy
+### Session I: Data Ethics and Privacy ###

 **Topics**